sean-0214/web000_/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
-      subtitle: ''
+      title: '📊 Research Focus'
+      subtitle: 'Quantitative Finance & Machine Learning'
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I focus on applying machine learning and data science techniques to discover investment opportunities and develop risk management strategies in the field of quantitative finance.

+        My research interests include:
+        - Algorithmic trading strategy development
+        - Quantitative risk modeling and portfolio optimization
+        - Application of machine learning to financial time series
+        - Derivatives pricing and structured product analysis

+        As evidenced by my participation in competitions like the International Quant Championship and Point 72 x Fidelity Competition, I'm dedicated to pushing the boundaries of quantitative analysis.

-        Please reach out to collaborate 😃
+        Please reach out if you'd like to collaborate!
     design:
       columns: '1'
   - block: collection